 Bottom line, Alec, I will be part of this no matter what shape it takes.
 Cause you are there.

 But seriously, let’s bust out of the course box.
 It is comfortable, but hardly necessary.

-The Openness Beyond the Course Container by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Openness Beyond the Course Container by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.